FusionAuth/fusionauth-site/site/_posts/2020-09-22-active-director-connector.md

 After you've added everything, the configuration will look like this, though of course the URL and other configuration will differ:

-pic TBD
+{% include _image.liquid src="/assets/img/blogs/active-directory-connector/fusionauth-create-active-directory-connector.png" alt="The completed creation screen for an Active Directory LDAP Connector." class="img-fluid" figure=false %}

 ### Configure the Connector policy

 After you've set up the Connector, you need to tell FusionAuth how to use it.
 In the administrative user interface, navigate to "Tenants", then to the "Default" tenant.
 Go to the "Connectors" tab to enable the connector.
 Click "Add policy" and select the connector.
 You may optionally enter the email domain or domains for which this Connector should be used; add multiple domains on separate lines.
 You can also add a value of `*` which will cause this connector to be checked for users with any email address.
+In this case, you'll leave the domain value as `*`.

 You can check the "Migrate User" option, which will cause FusionAuth to not check Active Directory for user attributes after the first time.
 You can read more [about this option](/docs/v1/tech/connectors).
 For this post, you are continuing to treat Active Directory as the system of record, so leave it unchecked.

-pic TBD
+{% include _image.liquid src="/assets/img/blogs/active-directory-connector/fusionauth-tenant-connector-policy.png" alt="Setting up the policy for the Active Directory Connector." class="img-fluid" figure=false %}

 Order here matters; the Connectors are checked in order until the user is foundin one of them.
 At that point, the user is tied to that Connector and it will be used for future authentication attempts.

-Make sure that you move the Active Directory Connector above the Default Connector.
+Make sure that you move the Active Directory Connector above the Default Connector, so that it is tried first.

-pic TBD
+{% include _image.liquid src="/assets/img/blogs/active-directory-connector/fusionauth-tenant-order-connectors.png" alt="Setting up the policy order for the Active Directory Connector." class="img-fluid" figure=false %}

 Note that Connectors are configured on a tenant by tenant basis.
 FusionAuth supports multiple tenants out of the box, so if you need different Connector configurations, you can use multiple tenants.
 TBD what is reason for tis.

 ## Set up and run the web application

+Now that you have the ability to authenticate against Active Directory, set up an application to test it out.
+If you want to write a payroll application, feel free.
+But for the sake of time, this post will use a previously written application, as mentioned initially.

-Clone [the ASP.NET Core application](https://github.com/FusionAuth/fusionauth-example-asp-netcore) from GitHub.
+To get started, clone [the ASP.NET Core application](https://github.com/FusionAuth/fusionauth-example-asp-netcore) from GitHub.
 Follow the instructions in the README, including updating the `appsettings.json` values:

 ```json
 {